If you’re passionate about the type and quality of education that children in your community are receiving, then you should run for school board!

 - Good communication and listening skills (you will be talking to many parents!)

-Did you know that 44% of school board members are women?
+Did you know that 43% of approximately 82,423 school board members are women?
 We’re so close to equal representation and if you run for office, chances are you won’t be alone!
 Consider running for school board and bring a friend, too.

 - If you’re thinking, “Well, maybe, but…” hold your buts because you need a pep talk.
 Check out our 26 Common Barriers to Running for Office!